layer-3-communications/cisco-ftd-syslog/README.md

 ### Overvi
 This repository covers Cisco Firepower Threat Defense Syslog parsing.
 Cisco Firepower Threat Defense (FTD) is an integrated software image combining Cisco ASA and Firepower.
 FTD software can be managed through Cisco FMC a single management console to manage an entire platform.
+Currently Layer 3 Communications monitors some Cisco products with both SIEM and NPM.

 ### Technology Features